luczod/Data-Structures-typescript/src/Trees/readme..md

 - **Node height**
   the height of a node is defined as the maximum number of edges, not for any of its heets.

+- **Red Black Tree Rules**
+  Each node is red or black.
+  The root of the tree is black.
+  All leaves(leaf) are black (nodes represented with NULL reference).
+  If a node is red, then its two children are black.
+  There cannot be two adjacent red nodes.
+A red node can have a red parent or child.